masa16/pwrake1/README.md

 ## Features

 * Parallize all tasks; No need to modify Rakefile.
+No need to use `multitask`.
-* Given number of worker threads.
+* Tasks are executed in the given number of worker threads.
 * Remote exuecution using SSH.
 * Locality-aware node-selection for Gfarm file system.